diasurgical/devilution/README.md

 Reverse engineered by GalaXyHaXz in 2018

 # Introduction
 While most titles from Blizzard receive years of love and support, Diablo stayed in the shadows.
 Abandoned in favor of a sequel, it remained full of bugs and unfinished potential.
-The game was last patched in 2001 until finally being discontinued altogether.
-I took up a mission to fix this problem: Diablo was a game I played extensively as a teenager--but as time passed it became difficult to run the game on newer hardware.
-The lack of new content also made things less appealing.
-Trying to update the entire game through modding alone is simply too much work.
-Thankfully a little oversight in 1997 would make this job much easier.
+The game was last patched in 2001 before being discontinued altogether, a problem I wanted to fix.
+I played Diablo extensively as a teenager, but as time passed it became difficult to run the game on newer hardware.
+The lack of many improvements found in the sequel also kept it from aging well.
+At first the game appeared to be a lost cause, but thankfully a little oversight in 1997 made it not so.

-With Diablo's development team moving on, the source code was given to **Synergestic Software** to handle the expansion.
-Less known however, is that it was also given to **Climax Studios** to create a PlayStation port.
-Now, Sony has long been known for letting things slip; _especially_ in Japan.
+With Diablo's development team moving on the source code was given to **Synergestic Software** to handle the expansion.
+Less known however is that it was also given to **Climax Studios** to create a PlayStation port.
+Now Sony has long been known for letting things slide; _especially_ in Japan.
 Anything from leaking prototypes to full source code and Diablo was no exception.
-Symbolic information was accidentally left on the Japanese PlayStation port.
-This information normally used for debugging, contained a layout of all the code in the game.
-That would include file names, function names, structures, variables, and more!
+Symbolic information was accidentally left on the Japanese port.
+Normally used for debugging, a symbol file contains a map of everything generated during compile time.
+This includes file names, functions, structures, variables, and more!
+To top it all off a special build is hidden on the PC release in `DIABDAT.MPQ -> D1221A.MPQ -> DIABLO.EXE`!
+This build contains debug tools and assert strings further giving away code information.

-To top it all off, a special build is hidden on the disc of the PC release in `DIABDAT.MPQ -> D1221A.MPQ -> DIABLO.EXE`!
-This build contains debug tools and many assert strings giving away raw code.
-Combining these aspects makes reversing the game far easier and closer to the original source code.
-After months of piecing everything together, the magic behind Diablo has come to light!
+After months of peicing these mistakes together, Devilution was born.
+I present to you a reconstructed form of Diablo's original source code!
+Once more shall the heroes of Sanctuary return to the depths below!

 # Purpose
 Having the source code makes Diablo much easier to update and maintain.
 For years mod-makers had to rely on tedious code editing and memory injection.
 A few even went further and reversed most or all of the game.
-The problem is that they never shared their work.
+The problem is that they rarely shared their work.
 Usually being a one-person job, they move on with their lives due to the amount of time required or lack of interest.
-This brings us back to square one, with an amazing game being left behind.
-Devilution aims to fix this by making the source code open to the community.
+This brings us back to square one having to do countless hours of work all over again.
+Devilution aims to fix this by finally making the source code open to the community.

-Devilution does not mod the game but instead recreates the original in order to ensure that everything is preserved.
+In order to ensure that everything is preserved, Devilution keeps everything as it was originally designed.
 This goes as far as bugs and badly written code in the original game.
-With that it serves as a base for developers to work with, making it much easier then before to update, fix, and port the game to other platforms.
+With that it serves as a base for developers to work with making it much easier then before to update, fix, and port the game to other platforms.

 As a side goal Devilution tries to document the unused and cut content from the final game.
 Development of Diablo was rushed near the end--many ideas were scrapped and Multiplayer was quickly hacked in.
 By examining the source, we can see various quirks of planned development.

 # Compiling
-Diablo was developed on Windows 95 using Visual C++ 4.20.
-Devilution is based on the latest patch `1.09(b)`, which was compiled under Visual C++ 5.10.
-To help ensure the code is as accurate as possible, the project is optimized for the same compiler the original binary was built.
-However, the project also maintains compatibility with modern tools.
+Diablo was developed on Windows 95 using Visual C++ 4.20 and later 5.10 for newer patches.
+Devilution is optimized for the same tools originally used but is also compatible with modern setups.

 ### Building with Visual C++ 4/5/6
 - Open the project workspace `Diablo.dsw`, choose `Debug` or `Release`, and then `Build Diablo.exe`.